sethsandaru/nago/README.md

 ## Endpoints

-Note: you need to log in before requesting to other endpoints.

-Remember to provide the `AUTHORIZATION: Bearer {token}` header.

-### [POST] v1/auth

-To login into the system.

-Payload:

-- email: string
-- password: string

-Response:

-- OK: `{"access_token": "xxxx"}`
-- Error: `{"error": "The email field is required"}`

 ### [GET] v1/users

 To get a list of users.
 By default, the list will be paginated (per 20 records).